France's Hollande has tight window to step up reform pace

 Left-wing newspaper L‘Humanite dubbed him “Francois Blair” after the centrist British prime minister who dreamed up “New Labour” pragmatism, while others asked whether Hollande would follow the reforms implemented in Germany in the last decade.

 “What indeed if, after 18 months of empty words and drift, Francois Hollande became the French Gerhard Schroeder?”
-Marc Touati of the ACDEFI economic consultancy asked, referring to the former Social Democrat chancellor who implemented painful labour market reform in the 2000s.
+Marc Touati of the ACDEFI economic consultancy asked, referring to the Social Democrat ex-chancellor who implemented painful labour market reform in the 2000s.

 But he predicted: “This is a sort of bluffing tactic intended to gain time, soften up ratings agencies and investors but which will not result in hard measures.”